eliasbuchwald/-reddit/OAuth2.md

 This is information that you'll need in addition to your consumer key and secret to set up an OAuth app:

-* Access token url: `https://oauth.reddit.com/api/v1/access_token` (Also known as the token endpoint)
+* Authorization url: `https://ssl.reddit.com/api/v1/authorize` (Also known as the authorization endpoint)
-* Authorize url: `https://oauth.reddit.com/api/v1/authorize` (Also known as the authorization endpoint)
+* Access token url: `https://ssl.reddit.com/api/v1/access_token` (Also known as the token endpoint)

+The authorization url is where you send a user's browser, so they can grant limited access to their account to your application.
+If the user grants access, they are redirected to your redirect uri with a code.
+Your app then makes a call to the access token url, using the code it received, to obtain the access token.

+Once your app receives an access token, it can use it on the https://oauth.reddit.com domain to make API calls as that user (until the token expires or is revoked by the user).
+Note the different domains involved:

+* https://ssl.reddit.com - for authorization and access_token fetching
+* https://oauth.reddit.com - for API calls with an access token

 # Examples